ljarvi/SUEWS-Docs/docs/source/input_files/RunControl/Options_related_to_disaggregation_of_input_data.rst

 	:Requirement:
 		Optional
 	:Description:
 		Specifies how rain in the meteorological forcing file are disaggregated to the model time step.
 If present in the original met forcing file, snow is currently disaggregated in the same way as rainfall.
 	:Configuration:
 		.. csv-table::
 			:file: RainDisaggMethod.csv
 			:header-rows: 1
-			:widths: 20 80
+			:widths: auto

 .. option:: RainAmongN